alan-turing-institute/solar-panel-detection/notebooks/data_matching.md

 4. **Match Rule 4:** If the closest REPD point to an OSM point is <500m away
 5. **Match Rule 5a:** Match rule 4 + filter by location is either "ground", "surface" or not labeled
   - **Match Rule 5b:** 5a, but only those where "plantref" isn't already filled in
+  - **Match Rule 5c:** 5b, but only the novel matches (those where the closest REPD point is not already correctly tagged as the REPD id for that OSM)

 **Example matches that appear correct:**